Depending on the trade, project, and the labor, study the time spent on actual installation ranges from 50-64%.

 These labor studies include craft labor and direct supervision at the foreman level.

-An average amount of rework and typical jobsite conditions are all averaged in with these studies.
+An average amount of rework and typical jobsite conditions are all factored into these studies.

 These form the basis for the labor units all contractors use to estimate projects.